 How much out-of-pocket expense (and with no additional scholarships/funding) can I expect to pay while attending OU with the National Merit scholarship package?

-If this is the only financial assistance you receive, your estimated out-of-pocket expense is between $7,000 to $8,000 per year as an Oklahoma resident or between $8,500 to $9,500 per year as a non-resident.
+If this is the only financial assistance you receive, your estimated out-of-pocket expense is $2,800 first year/$7,000 each thereafter per year as an Oklahoma resident or between $4,800 first year/$9,000 each thereafter per year as a non-resident.

 Why is the cost of tuition listed as an "estimated value" on OU's National Merit scholarship package?